acdlite/recompose/docs/API.md

 ## Observable utilities

-**The functions in this section require an Observable polyfill, such as RxJS 5. `Observable` must be available globally.**

 It turns out that much of the React Component API can be expressed in terms of observables:

 - Instead of `setState()`, combine multiple streams together.